1. Polynomials drawing pictures

 The Serre functor of the ambient category restricts and projects to give the intrinsic Serre functor of :

-The Kuznetsov component is not strictly Calabi–Yau (a CY-2 category satisfies ), but its Serre functor squares to a shift.
-Categories with this structure are called 2-Enriques or Enriques-type categories in the Kuznetsov–Perry framework.
-The non-triviality of — the fact that it is not literally — is the algebraic remnant of the two-torsion of , and it is what generates the obstruction in the next two sections.
+The Kuznetsov component is not strictly Calabi–Yau (a CY-2 category satisfies ), but its Serre functor squares to a shift up to the residual mutation autoequivalence .
+Categories with this structure are called Enriques-type categories in the Kuznetsov–Perry framework.
+The non-triviality of — the fact that it is not literally , even after squaring — is the algebraic remnant of the two-torsion of , and it is what generates the obstruction in the next two sections.

 7. Bridgeland stability conditions